VinayShetyeOfficial/reqops-ai-delivery/README.md

 ## Overview

-Reaqps AI Delivery is an AI-driven communication framework designed to streamline software delivery processes with features like AI-assisted requirement management, efficient AI-driven communication, and scope creep management.
+Reqops AI Delivery is an AI-driven communication framework designed to streamline software delivery processes with features like AI-assisted requirement management, efficient AI-driven communication, and scope creep management.
 This web page is developed using **React**, **Framer Motion**, and **TailwindCSS** to deliver a visually stunning and responsive user experience.

 ## Tech Stack